 Roanoke & Around

 Illuminated by the giant star atop Mill Mountain, Roanoke is the largest city in the valley and is the self-proclaimed 'Capital of the Blue Ridge.'
-It has a compact set of attractions based around the bustling indoor-outdoor Historic City Market, a sumptuous farmers market loaded with temptations.
+There are good eating and drinking options downtown (near Market and Campbell Sts), and appealing options 3 miles west along Grandin Rd.

 Tiny, cute-as-a-postcard Floyd is nothing more than an intersection between Hwy 8 and 221, but life explodes on Friday nights at the Floyd Country Store.
 Every Friday starting at 6:30pm, $5 gets you four bluegrass bands in four hours and the chance to watch happy crowds jam along to regional heritage.